 Figure \ref{fig:results}a--c presents structures and spectra of three individual snapshots at pressures of 0, 30, and 120 GPa, respectively.
 Figures \ref{fig:results}d--k in turn show the prediction and training performance of the chosen MLP for these descriptors.
 In the figure, perfect match between known and predicted data lie on the diagonal dashed line.
 Furthermore, the positions of the three illustrated spectra of Figure \ref{fig:results}a--c, as well as the mean moment values for each pressure point against moment values of the known mean spectrum are indicated by crosses.

 The spectra and their statistical moments show a clear trend as a function of pressure.
 Moreover, the overall quality of the prediction performance yields Pearson correlation coefficients above 0.94.
-The pressure-induced progression in the spectra is transferred into spectral moments, for which the ML task proved to be easier than predicting spectra as vectors of channel-wise-listed intensity values.
+The pressure-induced progression in the spectra is transferred into spectral moments, for which the ML task proved to be easier than predicting spectra as vectors of channel-wise-listed intensity values (see Fig.~\ref{fig:momentsvsfull}).
 Analogously with simple intensity prediction, spectral moments of an ensemble-averaged spectrum can be estimated by the mean of predicted moments to a good accuracy (see crosses in Figure \ref{fig:results}d--k).
 However, this is an approximate finding instead of a mathematical equality.

-For the evaluation data set, some 77\% of generalized covered spectral variance ($R^2$ score) can be explained by only a single ECA component $\tilde{\mathbf{v}}_1$ (83\% with $\{\tilde{\mathbf{v}}_1,\tilde{\mathbf{v}}_2\}$).
-These components represent individually standardized elements of a Coulomb matrix unrolled to 190-dimensional vectors (for $\{\tilde{\mathbf{v}}_1,\tilde{\mathbf{v}}_2\}$ rolled back to the standardized Coulomb matrix differences, see Figure~S1.)
-For PLSSVD, corresponding spectral variance coverages were 72\% and 75\% for one and two components, respectively.
+For the evaluation data set, some 77\% of generalized covered spectral variance ($R^2$ score) can be explained by only a single ECA component $\tilde{\mathbf{v}}_1$ (83\% with two components $\{\tilde{\mathbf{v}}_1,\tilde{\mathbf{v}}_2\}$).
+These components represent individually standardized elements of a Coulomb matrix unrolled to 153-dimensional vectors (for $\{\tilde{\mathbf{v}}_1,\tilde{\mathbf{v}}_2\}$ rolled back to the standardized Coulomb matrix differences, see Fig.~\ref{fig:ecavectors}) For PLSSVD, corresponding spectral variance coverages were 73\% and 77\% for one and two components, respectively.
 The added contribution of the second component indicates a rapid drop of improvement in higher ranks.